LadaOndris/hand-recognition/README.md

 to determine the hands' skeleton, which is used for gesture classification.

+See demonstration videos, which are located in the `docs/` directory.

 ## Prerequisites

 Python 3.7.10
-Intel RealSense depth camera (e.g., SR305) - only for live capture
+Intel RealSense SR305 depth camera - for live capture

 ## Installation